bedrocklinux/bedrocklinux-website/markdown/0.7/beta-test.md

 Here is a list of known issues and other to-do items.
 Given the current beta testing phase, there are likely more issues to be discovered.

-- There are reports that hijacking a Void install did not work.
-	- Early guess is that it failed due to `/sbin/` being a symlink and so it may fail on other distros with similar `/sbin/` symlinks.
-- Auto-detecting distro via `os-release` fails in non-trivial cases.
-	- This should be easy to fix, as `os-release` was explicitly intended to be parsed by shell scripts such as the installer.
-- If the hijacked system is using GRUB, the hijack process should update the GRUB menu item to indicate it is now Bedrock.
 - Login shells set to a local path will not work with login prompts from strata which do not provide the shell locally.
 Have some automation update login shells to use `/bedrock/cross/` paths to avoid potential problems here.
+- The /etc/fstab information indicating the root drive needs to be fscked is disabled during the hijack install.
+The intent is for Bedrock to take responsibility for this.
+However, it does not currently do so.
+- If the hijacked system is using GRUB, the hijack process should update the GRUB menu item to indicate it is now Bedrock.
 - Arch's `zsh` does not pick up Bedrock completion.
 - Execute-only cross-bin items do not work.
 For example, void's `sudo`.
 	- Naively, there would be no problem having the bouncer ignore the non-readable status of its underlying file and be readable.
 However, some thought should be applied here before executing such a change.
-- cross-fonts can break.
+- Cross-fonts can break.
 For example, `xbps-install font-hack-ttf` results in problems with `/bedrock/cross/fonts/TTF/fonts.dir`.
 - Add a feature to set the desired init on the kernel command line.
 This would bypass the init-selection menu.
 - Consider taking control of the motd to print a Bedrock specific message.
 - Determine and document build requirements.